Eclipse

 EA500

-Eclipse Aviation Corporation an Albuquerque, New Mexico-based manufacturer of the Eclipse 500 very light jet (VLJ) and also at one time proposed developing the Eclipse 400 single-engined jet.
+Eclipse Aviation Corporation an Albuquerque, New Mexico-based manufacturer of the Eclipse 500 very light jet (VLJ) and also proposed developing the Eclipse 400 single-engined jet.

 The company was founded in 1998 by former Microsoft employee Vern Raburn.
 Due to Raburn's relationship with Microsoft, Bill Gates was a major stake-holder in the Eclipse project.